 At Mason Dental, we’ll do everything we can to preserve the health and vitality of your natural teeth.
-But sometimes, a tooth extraction is just the way to do that.
-Sometimes, removing one tooth can mean greater health for the surrounding teeth and your mouth as a whole.
+Sometimes, having teeth pulled is just the way to do that.
+Removing a tooth can mean greater health for the surrounding teeth and your mouth as a whole.

 When Is Extraction Necessary?